Algorithms for group isomorphism via group extensions and cohomology: When enumerating Aut(Q) is allowed

-Our main results in this section are $n^{O(\log\log n)}$-time algorithms to test isomorphism of (1) groups with central radicals (Corollary~\ref{cor:quotient_list}) and (2) groups with elementary abelian radicals (Corollary~\ref{cor:quotient_list_general}).
-These follow from our more general Theorems~\ref{thm:quotient_list} and \ref{thm:quotient_list_general}, respectively, and a theorem on semisimple groups from \cite{BCGQ} (reproduced above as Theorem~\ref{thm:semisimple}).
+Our main results in this section are $n^{O(\log\log n)}$-time algorithms to test isomorphism of (1) groups with central radicals (Corollary~\ref{cor:quotient_list}) and (2) groups with elementary abelian radicals that need not be central (Corollary~\ref{cor:quotient_list_general}). \cosetComment{ In case (1), if the radical is furthermore \emph{elementary} abelian, we can compute the coset of isomorphisms in the same time bound.} These results follow from our more general Theorems~\ref{thm:quotient_list} and \ref{thm:quotient_list_general}, respectively, and a theorem on semisimple groups from \cite{BCGQ} (reproduced above as Theorem~\ref{thm:semisimple}).